-Cahokia Illinois is located in eastern St Clair County.
-It is about a 15 minute drive south from Downtown St Louis Missouri along Highway 3.
+Cahokia, Illinois is a village located in eastern St. Clair County.
+It is about a 15 minute drive south from Downtown St. Louis Missouri along Highway 3.
 Important roads located in Cahokia are Highway 3, Interstate 255 and Highway 157 which intersect in the southeastern section of the village and others.
-The population of Cahokia was 15,241 residents in 2010.

 Cahokia was first founded by French priests in 1699.
 France controlled the Illinois Territory until they ceded it to Great Britain in 1763 after the French lost the French and Indian War.
 Many French residents of Cahokia fled British rule and moved across the Mississippi River to Ste Genevieve and some went on to help Pierre Laclede establish the City of St Louis, Missouri.
 Cahokia became the St Clair County Seat in 1787 and was the major political center of the Illinois territory that went all the way to the Canadian border.
 St Clair County was eventually decreased to its present size and by 1814 Belleville, Illinois had become the county seat.
 The Village of Cahokia was incorporated in 1927.